Teh difference btween a foal, filly and colt

 What is a Colt?

-A “Colt” is one of the most mistakenly used terms in the horse community, especially by newcomers who take it to mean any young horse.
-Colt is the term that someone would use when identifying a male horse that is 4 years or younger that has not been castrated.
-If the young male horse has been castrated (had its testicles removed), then they are referred to as a “Gelding”.
-Once a colt reaches four years old, it is then referred to as a “Stallion”, and if they are being used for breeding purposes, they are known as a “Stud”.
-Once a stallion (or stud) has fathered a foal, they are referred to as a “Sire.”
+If the young male horse has been castrated (had its testicles removed), they are called a “Gelding”.
+Once a colt reaches four years old, it is referred to as a “Stallion", and if they are being used for breeding purposes, they are known as a “Stud”.
+Once a stallion (or stud) has fathered a foal, they are called a “Sire.”

 What is a Filly?

 On the flip side of a colt, you have a “Filly”.
 This is the term used to describe a female horse 4 years or younger, although some racing associations consider female horses to be fillies until they are 5 years old.
-Once the filly passes the age range, they become known as a “Mare” or a “Broodmare” if they are over three years and are used for breeding purposes.
-Once a female horse has mothered a foal, she becomes known as a “Dam”.

 This post is an opinion and should only be used as a guide.
 You should discuss any change to your pet’s care or lifestyle thoroughly with your vet before starting any program or treatment.